 Shambhala Meditation in Los Angeles offers a rich array of weekly ongoing meditation programs free to the public.
 No prior meditation experience required to attend.
 Most programs offer meditation instruction upon request.
 All are welcome.

-Learn about public sitting hours at our different locations throughout the Los Angeles area.
+Learn about our open sitting hours at our different locations throughout the Los Angeles area.

 EAGLE ROCK (Main Center)